davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-27-kona-diaries-2015-race-day-run.md

   - "david"
 ---

-_This is the fourthof a number of posts describing my day at the 2015 Ironman World Championship in Kailua-Kona, Hawaii.
+_This is the fourth of a number of posts describing my day at the 2015 Ironman World Championship in Kailua-Kona, Hawaii.
 Previous parts are [pre-race](/2015/10/kona-diaries-2015-race-day-pre-race/ "Kona Diaries 2013 - Race Day - Pre-Race"),[the swim](/2015/10/kona-diaries-2015-race-day-swim/ "Kona Diaries 2013 - Race Day - Swim")and [the bike](/2015/10/kona-diaries-2015-race-day-bike/)._

 ![20151010-run-start](/images/2015/20151010-run-start.jpg)
 *Crossing the timing mat at the start of the marathon*

-Heading out onto the road for the final part of the day wasa great feeling.
+Heading out onto the road for the final part of the day was a great feeling.
 These races are funny - you battle and train hard to qualify and just get to the start line of this race in Hawaii.
 So many people each year put in the work and don't manage to qualify.
 That must be tough - real tough.
 I've been very fortunate.

 Then, once the race is on you're in a dilemma - you want to enjoy it and savour the moment, but you also want to get to the finish and stop doing this crazy exercise malarkey.
 It's the same sort of feeling I think at any race (or parkrun).
 It's hard work at the time and you want the pain to end - but at the same time you know you're (sort of) having fun and enjoying yourself.